Antony Donaldson: Early 1960s

 Donaldson became popular in 1963 when, on the occasion of a critically acclaimed first solo show at the Rowan Gallery, London, the Tate Gallery purchased the work ‘Take Five’.
 Other works were also purchased by the British Council and The Contemporary Art Society, The Arts Council of Great Britain having already acquired a work from a former group exhibition in 1962.

 During 1964 he won a prize in the open section of the John Moores Painting Prize, Liverpool and was one of twelve young artists selected by Bryan Robertson to show in ‘The New Generation’ exhibition at the Whitechapel Gallery, London, which included Derek Boshier, Patrick Caulfield, David Hockney, John Hoyland, Allen Jones, Peter Phillips and Bridget Riley.

 In 1965 he represented Great Britain with Patrick Caulfield, John Hoyland, Paul Huxley and Bridget Riley at the 4eme Biennale des Jeunes Artists at the Musée d'art moderne de Paris.

 The works from the 1960s reflect a post-war society wanting to enjoy their bodies and the newly-obtainable goods in equal measure.
-Antony Donaldson appropriated the language of advertising that was emerging in those years, which acted on the conscious and unconscious desires of the public through the erotic element, showing the female body in whatever state of undress in order to attract attention to some product or other.
+Antony Donaldson appropriated the language of advertising that was emerging in those years, which acted on the conscious and unconscious desires of the public through the erotic element, showing the female body in whatever state of undress to attract attention to some product or other.
 However, the boldness of his subjects in no way precluded lyricism or romanticism; rather, it pushed him toward greater realism, in step with his era, capturing the essence of evolving habits.